kkousounnis/Java-Application-PrivateSchool-Data-Management-System-Mysql/README.md

 # Java Console Application School Data Management System - Part B

-This is an application that creates a pravete school structure.
+This is an application that creates a private school structure.
 It creates a database that stores data

  Design the ERD of your system and verify it through an online tool such as